observablehq/framework/docs/deploying.md

 This uses one cache per calendar day (in the `America/Los_Angeles` time zone).
 If you deploy multiple times in a day, the results of your data loaders will be reused on the second and subsequent runs.
 You can customize the `date` and `cache-data` steps to change the cadence of the caching.
 For example you could use `date +'%Y-%U'` to cache data for a week or `date +'%Y-%m-%dT%H'` to cache it for only an hour.

 <div class="note">You’ll need to edit the paths above if you’ve configured a source root other than <code>src</code>.</div>

+<div class="tip">Caching is limited for now to manual builds and GitHub Actions.
+In the future, it will be available as a configuration option for Observable Cloud builds.</div>

 ## Deploy configuration